Natural looking breast augmentation

-Since 1990, the only prostheses authorized in North America and in most European countries were physiological water based, that is filled with saline water (0.9% salt concentration).
+Since 1990, the only prostheses authorized in North America and in most European countries were physiological water-based, that is filled with saline water (0.9% salt concentration).
 The bag is made of “tight molecules” silicone which makes it non-liquefiable, and the saline water cannot seep out and spread into the tissues as silicone gel could sometimes do.
-The eventual possibility that this bag ruptures and the contents spread into the organic tissues would be an unimportant incident leaving no sequels, nor undesirable effects in the body.
+The eventual possibility that this bag ruptures and the contents spread into the organic tissues would be an unimportant incident leaving no sequels or undesirable effects in the body.

 Cohesive Silicon Prostheses

-The cohesive silicone prostheses, allowed by Health Canada for a few years, is meant to avoid the leaking and fibrous capsules common to old traditional silicon prostheses.
-Unfortunatly, this statement has proven non infallible.
-In fact certain bad effects where noticed with these prostheses many years after their installation, as the double fibrous capsule, the donut deformity of the prostheses and on a much lower scale, the large cell lymphoma.
-All these hazards make me opt for saline prostheses.
+The cohesive silicone implants, allowed by Health Canada for a few years, are meant to avoid the leaking and fibrous capsules common to old traditional silicon prostheses.
+Unfortunately, this statement has proven non-infallible.
+In fact, certain bad effects were noticed with these prostheses many years after their installation such as the double fibrous capsule, the donut deformity of the implants and on a much lower scale, the large cell lymphoma.
+All these hazards make me opt for saline implants.

 > It is situated in a natural fold.;

 > It permits few detachment mistakes